comissmissy/getting_cleaning_data_coursera/README.md

 This repo contains the following files:
 1. run_analysis.R - R script to work with and clean the data
 2. CodeBook.md - document that describes the variables, data, and transformations performed
-3. tidy_data - tidy output data set as described below
+3. tidy_data.txt - tidy output data set as described below

 Additional information may be found in the CodeBook.md.